vinihill/deepbook-lp-platform/IMPLEMENTATION_ROADMAP.md

 ### 3. Wasmer Deployment
 **Status**: SDK added, deployment not configured
 **Priority**: HIGH

+**Integration of Manus 1.5 Capabilities**: Leverage Manus 1.5 capabilities for autonomous web development and testing to assist in Wasmer deployment and verification.

 **Tasks**:
 - [ ] Build backend as WASM (`wasm32-wasi` target)